Oscar Holderer

 Oscar Carl Holderer (November 4, 1919 – May 5, 2015) was an engineer who worked for Nazi Germany during World War II before coming to the United States and working in the Apollo space program.

 Early life

 Oscar Carl Holderer was born on November 4, 1919, in Prüm, Germany to parents Richard and Helene Grawe Holderer.
-He has a brother, Erich Joseph, and sister Doris (Pape).
+He had a brother, Erich Joseph, and sister Doris (Pape).